Thinkful-Ed/node-sql-sequelize-lessons/content/1.1.1/content.md

   ![win-create-dev-super-user.gif](win-create-dev-super-user.gif)

 10. Next, we'll create a database called `dev`.
-Back in GitBash, run the command `createdb dev -U dev`.
+Back in GitBash, run the command `createdb -U dev dev`.
 11. Now, let's try to use the *psql* shell.
 In a GitBash terminal, run the command `psql -U dev` from the command line.
 This will connect you as the user "dev" (that's the `-U dev` part of the command) to the database named "dev".
 When you start `psql` without listing a database to connect to, it attempts to connect to a db with the name of the user.
 We also could have done `psql dev -U dev` to be explicit about the database we're connecting to.
 We'll learn all about working with psql in the next reading, but for now try running the command `\l` to list the databases on the server, and then `\q` to quit.
-12.